Online and quasi-online colorings of wedges and intervals: Online coloring wedges and intervals

-\begin{proposition} The online coloring methods guaranteed by the second part of Proposition \ref{3color}, Theorem \ref{constantc} and Theorem \ref{constantk} run in $O(n\log n)$ time to color the first $n$ points (even if we have a countable number of points and $n$ is not known in advance). \end{proposition}
+\begin{proposition} The online coloring algorithms guaranteed by the second part of Theorem \ref{3color}, Theorem \ref{constantc} and Theorem \ref{constantk} run in $O(n\log n)$ time to color the first $n$ points (even if we have a countable number of points and $n$ is not known in advance). \end{proposition}

 The proof of this proposition is omitted as it follows easily from the analysis of the algorithms.